LaserQueue/LaserQueue/plugins/plugins.md

 `SocketCommand("add", append, {"name": str, "priority": int, "time": any_number, "material": str})`
 where append is a function.

-Every method used for a SocketCommand should accept only **kwargs.
-These are the things passed currently:
+Every method used for a SocketCommand should accept only `**kwargs`.

 |Key|Type|Description|
 |---|----|-----------|